GoogleChrome/developer.chrome.com/site/en/blog/announce-enrollment-privacy-sandbox/index.md

 To provide auditable transparency, enrollment information about the company will be made public.
 We will provide further details in a later update on how the public will be able to access this information.

-To limit how much data an API caller can receive, we’ve already incorporated rate limits for each developer into the relevance and measurement APIs.
+To limit how much data an API caller can receive, we've already incorporated rate limits for each developer into the relevance and measurement APIs.
 Enrollment allows us to better enforce those rate limits by using an independent, third party verification service.
 We will use Dun & Bradstreet to verify your corporate identity and any potential corporate linkages.

-This verification process will also help ensure that one developer can’t impersonate another developer and limit their usage of the APIs.
-Lastly, this effort brings the Privacy Sandbox Chrome and Android ecosystems to a shared enrollment process, which ensures you won’t have to duplicate verification efforts across platforms.
+This verification process will also help ensure that one developer can't impersonate another developer and limit their usage of the APIs.
+Lastly, this effort brings the Privacy Sandbox Chrome and Android ecosystems to a shared enrollment process, which ensures you won't have to duplicate verification efforts across platforms.

 ## How do I enroll?